 Let’s go back to basics.
-Employee experience is a rather broad term that encompasses everything from the physical environment and employee interactions to day-to-day responsibilities and the way employees spend their time.
+Employee experience is a rather broad term that encompasses everything from the physical environment, digital experience, and employee interactions to day-to-day responsibilities and the way employees spend their time.
 Simply put, it describes what it’s like to work within the organization.

 But how do you make it “next generation”?
-That happens once organizations move past transactional efficiency – providing the necessary tools to get the job done – and step into a culture that fosters open communication, team collaboration, open contribution and continuous improvement.
+That happens once an organization moves past transactional efficiency — providing the necessary tools to get the job done — and step into a company culture that fosters open communication, team collaboration, open contribution and continuous improvement.

-When done well, employee experience doesn’t just enable employees to do their job; it empowers them with a sense of agency, identity and belonging, and allows them to feel ownership and responsibility for organizational outcomes.
+When done well, a positive employee experience doesn’t just enable employees to do their job.
+It empowers them with a sense of agency, identity and belonging, and allows them to feel ownership and responsibility for organizational outcomes.

-It doesn’t take much for employee enablement to slip into disablement.
+It doesn’t take much for employee engagement to slip into disengagement.
 When employees are using Confluence and JIRA to track projects, collaborating in Miro and Figma, drafting in Google Drive and seeking answers to HR-related questions in Workday or an employee portal, tools that were built to alleviate work seem to pile on even more.